metricool

 Emotional and Social Impact: Causing a collision whilst impaired can lead to feelings of guilt, shame, and anxiety.
 It can also strain relationships with family and friends, and in severe cases, result in the loss of life.

-So what are the driving offences relating to drink or drugs,
+What are the driving offences relating to drink or drugs, and what sentences do they carry?

 Driving Whilst Unfit Through Drink or Drugs